-As of December 31, 2012, our state operating losses of \$2.7 million, before federal benefit, are set to expire between 2013 and 2021.
+As of December 31, 2013, our state operating losses of \$0.4 million, before federal benefit, are set to expire, or to be used, between 2013 and 2021.

-As of December 31, 2012, the net amount of our unrecognized tax benefits was \$0.3 million, all of which, if recognized, would affect our effective tax rate.
+As of December 31, 2013, the net amount of our unrecognized tax benefits was \$0.3 million, all of which, if recognized, would affect our effective tax rate.
 A reconciliation of the beginning and ending amount of gross unrecognized tax benefits is as follows:

-Unred Liability for cognized Tax Benefits
+Unrec Liability for ognized Tax Benefits

 In Millions

-Balance at January 1, 2010 \$ 1.5
+Balance at January 1, 2011 \$ 1.2

-Reduction for Lapse of Statute of Limitations (0.3)

-Balance at December 31, 2010 1.2

 Additions for Tax Positions of Prior Year 0.3

 Reduction for Lapse of Statute of Limitations (0.5)

 Balance at December 31, 2011 1.0

 Reduction for Lapse of Statute of Limitations (0.7)

+Balance at December 31, 2012 0.3

+Reduction for Lapse of Statute of Limitations

-Balance at December 31, 2012 \$ 0.3
+Balance at December 31, 2013 \$ 0.3

 We recognize interest and penalties related to unrecognized tax benefits in income tax expense.
-No amount for interest or penalties are included in the liability for unrecognized tax benefits as of December 31, 2012.
+No amount for interest or penalties are included in the liability for unrecognized tax benefits as of December 31, 2013.

-The statute of limitations related to the consolidated Federal income tax return is closed for all tax years up to and including 2008.
-During 2012, the IRS completed a Joint Committee Review for the Consolidated Federal Tax Return for the 2009 loss that was carried back to 2006 with no exceptions.
+The statute of limitations related to the consolidated Federal income tax return is closed for all tax years up to and including 2009.

 The expiration of the statute of limitations related to the various state income tax returns that we and our subsidiaries file varies by state.
-The 2008 through 2011 tax years generally remain subject to examination by most state tax authorities.
+The 2009 through 2012 tax years generally remain subject to examination by most state tax authorities.
 We do not anticipate any material changes related to unrecognized tax benefits, individually or in the aggregate, to occur within the next twelve months.